seage/hyflex/README.md

 See details for each hyper-heuristic in the `hyflex-hyperheuristics` folder.

-The following table shows results from competition run with 120s timeout and 5 repeats.
+The following table shows evaluated solutions of each hhs from competition run with 120s timeout and 5 repeats.

+Every hhs solves 5 of instances of each domain.
+The results are then evaluated using our new Unit metric.

+The equation of Unit metric is quite simple.
+All the neccessary parts for it are stored in metadata.
+For each instance of problem there is the optimal solution, greedy solution and few more infos.

+**Ui(instance) = unit_metric_instance(instance, optimal, greedy) e [0,1]**

+After having evaluated results the overall result of each domain is then calculated using weighted mean.
+Some instances are larger than other, therefore the size is used as weight.

+**Up(problem) = weighted_mean({allUi(instance_i}, instances_sizes)**

 ![Hyper-heuristics](docs/heatmap_120_5.svg)